-D. System Changes

-J. Whether the completion of this PIA will result in circumstances that require changes to business processes
+- D. System Changes - J. Whether the completion of this PIA will result in circumstances that require changes to business processes

-The completion of this PIA will not result in changes to business process.
+The completion of this PIA will not result in changes to business processes.

-K. Whether the completion of this PIA could potentially result in technology changes Salesforce - Office of Inspector General (OIG) Legal Case Management system is a web-based application.
-This PIA will not result in any other technological changes.
+K. Whether the completion of this PIA could potentially result in technology changes The completion of this PIA will not result in changes to technology.